sock3t/TI-Server-Checker/README.md

 # Requirements:
 * Powershell
-  * any Windows 10 version and flavor should already be equipped
+  * any Windows 10 version and flavor should already be equipped with PowerShell
   * I have not tested Win 8 or lower - please let me know whether it works

 This tool depends on the PowerShell Module: